connerreinhardt/datascienceprojects/README.md

 --**Zipline Data Challenge**: an analysis of drone flight data that I've put together to understand trends around sensor recordings shortly after takeoff

---**CheapestInsertion-ShortestPath**: Running a quick test to understand the cost differences between nearest neighbor and cheapest insertion algorithms
+--**Cheapest Insertion - Shortest Path**: Running a quick test to understand the cost differences between nearest neighbor and cheapest insertion algorithms

---**GurobiOptimizationProblem
+--**Gurobi Optimization Problem Set**: A few problems that involve optimization modeling to make informed decisions in Gurobi (linear programming)

+--**Goodvs/Bad Weather Distributions**: Generating two distributions of the time it takes for planes to takeoff after they have been deiced at an unnamed airport in China.
+This script models both good and bad weather day distributions and then creates a merged distribution based on the probability of the weather being foul